Ujjawal-Kantt/Portfolio-main/README.md

-ggThis project was built using these technologies.
+gThis project was built using these technologies.

 - React.js
 - Node.js